Still Alive in us

-Surrounded on all sides by ocean, Japan has always had a close relationship with the sea.
+Surrounded by oceans on every side, Japan has always had a close relationship with the sea.

-The sea has been a catalyst for culture formation and industrial and economic development in every region of Japan for centuries.
+The sea has influenced to the culture formation and industrial and economic development in every region for centuries.

-Going forward, the Company will continue to serve as a prime mover in the marine industries, based in Aioi, in the Harmia region of southwestern Hyogo Prefecture.
+We will continue to serve as a prime mover in the marine industries for further development of them, based in Aioi, in the Harima region of southwestern Hyogo Prefecture.

 Fields of Business

 JMU AMTEC is a player in a wide range of industries, with focus on marine-related fields.
 These include construction of small craft and work vessels, construction of steel structures, repair and refurbishment of ships and work vessels, and fabrication of living quarters and blocks.

 - Undertaking of all aspects of shipbuilding

 Cargo ships, marine crane ships, various public-works platforms, Ocean Environment Maintenance Ship marine, floating docks, special ships